 How is my credit score calculated?

-Your credit score is calculated using a range of information from your credit file:
+Your credit score is calculated using a range of information from your credit report:

 - Personal information.
 Your age, how long you have been employed and the length of time you have been at your current address can affect your credit score.